hapijs/hapi/API.md

                 - `artifacts` - optional authentication artifacts.
 - `payload(request, h)` - optional function called to authenticate the request payload where:
     - `request` - the [request object](#request-object).
-    - `h` - the toolkit interface.
+    - `h` - the response toolkit.
 Return `h.continue` if payload authentication succeeded, otherwise throw an error or return an error response.
 - `response(request, h)` - optional function called to decorate the response with authentication headers before the response headers or payload is written where:
     - `request` - the [request object](#request-object).
-    - `h` - the toolkit interface.
+    - `h` - the response toolkit.
 Return `h.continue` if payload authentication succeeded, otherwise throw an error or return an error response.
 - `options` - an optional object with the following keys:
     - `payload` - if `true`, requires payload validation as part of the scheme and forbids routes